-While Tanzania requires more precautions and preparation than, for instance, Europe, don’t be intimidated by the thought of a lengthy flight and a few vaccines.
+Tanzania requires more precautions and preparation than, for instance, Europe.
+But don’t be intimidated by the thought of a lengthy flight and a few vaccines.
 Here are five reasons for your family to visit Tanzania sooner rather than later.

 You may come to Tanzania mainly to see wildlife, but the country’s culture is vibrant and alive.
 Take the opportunity while you’re there to visit local villages.
 There are more than 120 ethnic groups living in Tanzania, like the Maasai, the Chaga, the Hadza and the Kimbu, each with their own unique dialect.
 We visited a Maasai village and they performed traditional dances and displayed crafts for us.
 The dances were unlike anything I had seen before, and the crafts were exquisite.
 Build in time for a stop at the Cultural Heritage Center in Arusha, where you can gawk at carvings, statues and art, or shop for souvenirs like jewelry and figurines.

 I also recommend visiting a local school during your time in Tanzania — it’s eye-opening for adults and kids alike, as you’ll realize how fortunate most of us in Westernized countries are to attend schools with ample supplies, books and technology.
 Don’t ever pass up a chance to widen children’s view of the world.